nnmsIsaac/DebateBot/README.md

 ## Background
 Someone approached me and asked me to make a Discord Bot that records stats about Discord Voice Channels (VCs).
 After figuring out that Discord.py (the Python Discord API) didn't support most VC features, I switched to Discord.js, (the JavaScript Discord API).
-This was a bit hard for me on two fronts:
+This was a bit hard for me for a couple of reasons:

 - I haven't ever worked with Node.js.
 - I'm not that familiar with JS.

 (In fact, this was actually my first time working on a project mainly built in JS.)
-After Finishing this project I've concluded that:
+After finishing this project I've concluded that:

 - I don't like JS.
 - Working in JS wasn't as bad as I thought it would be.